embesozzi/keycloak-openfga-workshop/README.md

 ## Post configuration steps

 ### OpenFGA
-1. Import the OpenFGA authorization schema for Keycloak just running the following commands:
+1. Import the OpenFGA authorization schema for Keycloak:
 ``` bash
 cd openfga
 ./import.sh
 ```
-2. As the result you will in OpenFGA Playground the following OpenFGA Authorization Model:
+2. As the result you will see the following OpenFGA Authorization Model in the [OpenFGA Playground Console](http://localhost:8080) :

 ![openfga-keycloak-authorization-model](doc/images/openfga-authz-model.png)

 ### Keycloak
-1. Enable OpenFGA Event listener extension in Keycloak
+1. Enable the Keycloak OpenFGA Event Listener extension in Keycloak:

     * Open administration console
     * Choose realm